mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-APIKeySecretRef is the name of a secret containing Victor Ops API key
+APIKeySecretRef is the name of a secret containing Victor Ops API key.

 <table>
     <thead>